aortez/inky-soup/README.md

 ## Example Display Build
 ![Example of Inky Impression Display](./inky-soup-display.jpg "Example of Display")

 ![A Goose](./upload-server/static/favicon.ico "A Goose")

 # Instructions

-Te project consists of two components:
+The project consists of two components:

 1. A web page - this component is written in Rust using the fine library Rocket for all the web stuff.